rcardin/rcardin.github.io/_drafts/and-monads-for-all-state-monad.markdown

 type Stocks = Map[String, Double]
 {% endhighlight %}

-In our representation of reality, a client can perform three operations on her stock portfolio: To buy more stocks; To sell owned stocks; Get the number of stocks owned.
+In our representation of reality, a client can perform three operations on her stock portfolio: To buy more stocks; To sell owned stocks; To get the number of stocks owned.
 As we know that in the functional programming object are immutable, the three functions cannot have any _side effect_ on their input.
 So, all of the functions must also return the updated bank account.

 {% highlight scala %}
 // Buys an amount (dollars) of the stock with given name.
 Returns the number